-The Office of Equal Opportunity & Sexual Harassment / Title IX Compliance (OEOSH/TC) is responsible for ensuring the University provides an environment for faculty, staff and students that is free from discrimination and harassment on the basis of categories including race, color, national origin, gender, age and sexual orientation/identity.
+The Title IX Compliance and Sexual Harassment Policy Compliance Office (TIX/SHPC) is responsible for ensuring the University provides an environment for faculty, staff and students that is free from discrimination and harassment on the basis of categories including sex, gender, gender identity, gender expression, pregnancy and sexual orientation/identity.
 UC Santa Barbara prohibits discrimination of any person on the basis of their protected class status who is employed by or seeking employment with the University or in the state of admission or access to University programs and activities.

 University policy does not require that persons who believe they have been victims of discrimination file a formal complaint.

-The OEOSH/TC offers a variety of resolutions including, but not limited to:
+The TIX/SHPC offers a variety of resolutions including, but not limited to:

-As a result of the OEOSH/TC’s involvement, the following recommendations may be made:
+As a result of the TIX/SHPC's involvement, the following recommendations may be made: